ubcbraincircuits/whitepaper/source/dmp/index.rst

 DMPs are increasingly becoming a part of grant applications.
 Granting agencies such as the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Foundation for Innovation (CFI) require that the research they fund is conducted using best practices in data management for the following reasons:

-* Ensuring that data management practices align with ethical and legal requirements.
+* To ensure that data management practices align with ethical and legal requirements.
 This includes animal and patient ethics, university policy, granting agency and government requirements.
-* Ensuring that research data is accessible, reusable and stored properly.
-This includes data standardisation, backup, documentation and metadata.
+* To ensure that research data is accessible, reusable, and stored properly.
+This includes data standardisation, backup, documentation, and metadata.
-* Fostering open science practices to enhance research productivity and quality
+* To foster open science practices to enhance research productivity and quality.

 Important documents that should be read by all researchers include: